Components

 What are components?

-• Per-instance customization – Override specific fields (like text or images) without breaking the sync
+• Per-instance Customization: Override specific fields like text or images for individual instances without losing the link to the master design.

-• Design consistency – Maintain a unified look across your site while allowing controlled variations
+• Design Consistency: Maintain a unified visual language while allowing for controlled variations in content.

 Requirements:

-• Components can only be created using V4 elements
+• Components can only be created using Atomic elements

 • Only users with Admin-level permissions can create and edit components